Aboriginal land title in Canada: Source of aboriginal title

-The Content of Aboriginal Title
+Content of aboriginal title

 Aboriginal title to land can be described by two main characteristics.
 First, aboriginal title provides a right of exclusive use and occupation over the land held.
 The purposes for which the land is held does not need to be limited to aboriginal practices, customs and traditions that are integral to distinctive aboriginal cultures.
 In other words, aboriginal title to land is not limited in any way to the historic and traditional uses of land by aboriginal people (e.g., hunting or fishing).
 Instead, aboriginal title encompasses a wide variety of uses that includes natural resources on and under the ground.

 Aboriginal title confers the right to decide how the land will be used, enjoyed, occupied, possessed, pro-actively used and managed, and the right to the economic benefits of the land.
 In other words, "[w]hat aboriginal title confers is the right to the land itself".

 However, there is an inherent limit to these uses, which is described by the second main characteristic of aboriginal title.
-The land cannot be used in a manner that is irreconcilable with the nature of the community’s attachment to the land in question.
-In other words, the exclusive protected use of land by indigenous people must not be completely inconsistent with the nature of the community's attachment to the land which forms the basis of a particular group’s claim to aboriginal title.
+The land cannot be used in a manner that is irreconcilable with the nature of the community's attachment to the land in question.
+In other words, the exclusive protected use of land by indigenous people must not be completely inconsistent with the nature of the community's attachment to the land which forms the basis of a particular group's claim to aboriginal title.